 David holds a Degree in Business Management and a Post Graduate Degree in Human Resource Management from Macquarie University in Sydney.
 David also holds a Post Graduate Diploma in Workplace Training and Assessment.

-After nearly 9 years as Chief Executive of NSW railways, Rob recently stepped down from full time management roles within the industry.
+After nearly 9 years as Chief Executive of NSW railways, Rob has stepped down from full time management roles within the industry.

 Earlier this year, he was appointed the Chair of Transport Heritage NSW and a Director of the tourism body Destination Country & Outback NSW.